gitkrishna18/Beyond---Dental-_-website/README.md

 This site is deployed via Vercel.

 ## Author
-Created and deployed by Knox
+Created and deployed by Krishna